Road Cycling Event

 Mid-way up, the Acheron Way turns to gravel and the gradient increases a little.
 The surface is well and truly rideable on a road bike (just avoid the occasional pothole).

 For much of the first half of the 13km unsealed sector (the gravelly bit) you’ll be climbing; for most of the second half you’ll be descending.
-Use this opportunity to rest up your legs before the push to My Donna Buang’s summit.
+Use this opportunity to rest up your legs before your second climb.

 How difficult is the Gravel Sector?